 Is The River of Pride or The Unity Flag a Nonprofit?

-No they are not, both flags are privately owned and funded by an individual
+No they are not, both flags are privately owned and funded by that individual

 Can I donate money to the flag?

-Monetary donations have never been accepted for either flags and have always been paid for by the owner.
+Monetary donations are not accepted for either flags.
 The best way to donate is by marching with the flag at a public event.
 You can also volunteer your time or donate to an LGBTQQIP2SAA+

 How do I find the events listing of public appearances?